Aster family (Asteraceae)

 Cultivation: The preference is full sun, dry-mesic conditions, and a thin rocky soil that is calcareous (typically containing limestone or dolomite).
 Because this is one of the less aggressive coneflowers, taller and more aggressive plants should be kept away from it.

-Range & Habitat: Missouri Coneflower has been found in only a few counties in southern Illinois (see Distribution Map); it is considered rare and state-listed as 'endangered.'
+Range & Habitat: The native Missouri Coneflower has been found in only a few counties in southern Illinois (see Distribution Map); it is considered rare and state-listed as 'endangered.'
 This wildflower is found primarily in hilly areas of Arkansas and Missouri; in neighboring states, it is rare.
 Habitats consist of hill prairies, limestone and dolomite glades, and barren scrubby savannas in upland areas.
 This wildflower is found in high quality natural areas.
 While it is less popular than some other Rudbeckia spp.
 (Black-Eyed Coneflowers), it is also cultivated in gardens.

 Faunal Associations: The nectar and pollen of the flowerheads attract a wide variety of insects, including long-tongued bees, short-tongued bees, wasps, flies, beetles, butterflies, and skippers.
 Two species of bee are specialist pollinators (oligoleges) of this and other Rudbeckia spp.
 (Black-Eyed Coneflowers): Andrena rudbeckiae and Heterosarus rudbeckiae.
 Miscellaneous insects feed on the foliage and other parts of these species: this includes the caterpillars of the butterflies Chlosyne nycteis (Silvery Checkerspot) and Chlosyne gorgone (Gorgone Checkerspot), the caterpillars of several moths, the leaf beetles Microrhopala excavata and Paria thoracica, and some aphids (see the Insect Table for a listing of these species).